 You can take a train or bus to get in and out of Lisbon.
 The train station is in the city center by Rossio’s metro stop.
 I have taken the regional train to Sintra, and it’s straightforward.
 Just show up, buy your ticket, and hop on the train.

-Porto – Lisbon’s second largest city – is only 3 1/2 hours away by train, and it’s supposed to be quite lovely: famous for port wine and unpretentious fun.
+Consider backpacking Porto next – Lisbon’s second largest city.
+It is only 3 1/2 hours away by train and is famous for port wine and unpretentious fun.
 Head south a few hours to the Algarve coast, which is Portugal’s premier summer beach spot.

 For longer train rides, I always recommend buying a train ticket in advance, especially if you are traveling to Spain.
 I wrote an entire guide on European Train Travel that covers everything you need to know about train tickets, how to choose the best Eurail pass, costs, etc.